alanmaehara/religious-prosocial-behavior/README.md

 #### 3.1.
 Measuring Religiosity

 In order to measure participant’s religiosity, all recipients were asked to answer a Likert-scaled questionnaire of 20 items, in which five of them were taken from [the Duke University Religion Index (DUREL)](https://scholars.duke.edu/display/pub960636).
 The remnant 15 questions were related to Politics, Economics, and Culture as distractors, and were worded in neutral language in order to avoid framing effects (Tversky & Kahnemann, 1981).
-Questionnaires were done online before the experiment time (see [Appendix A](#appendix-a-experimental-design-archives) for raw results).
+Questionnaires were done online before the experiment time.

 The DUREL model was chosen for having the best fit for the purposes of this research since it measures religiosity in a multidimensional fashion.
 Apart from Tan (2006), past research has considered participation frequency on religious activities as the main indicator for religiosity (see Parrett & Grossmann, 2011; Anderson & Mellor, 2009; Anderson, Mellor & Milyo, 2010; Eckel & Grossmann, 2004), although the measurement of religiosity requires a more complete assessment that considers at least 10 major dimensions of religiosity (Koenig, 2015, p.530), named: (1) belief; (2) religious motivation; (3) organizational religious activities (ORA), (4) non-organizational activities (NORA); (5) attachment to God; (6) trust in God; (7) religious experience; (8) religious coping; (9) religious maturity; and (10) religion exposure.
 Another indicator that contains some of the dimensions mentioned above and is included in the DUREL scale is intrinsic religiosity (IR), which is described as the dimension that measures individuals who consider religion as an end in itself, “a master motive” (Masters, 2013).
 For this experiment, Koenig’s recommendation on the usage of the DUREL scale were followed, given that it covers ORA, NORA, and IR dimensions, making it a comprehensive measure for religiosity in this research.